fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 );
 {% endhighlight %}

-Finally, we start execution of the timer Observable.
+Finally, we start the timer Observable.
-But the timer itself will not start ticking until a client connects to the server.
+But now the timer will not start ticking until a client connects to the server.

 {% highlight javascript %}
 ticks$.connect();